vpofg/IAI_colabTask/README.md

+# Part 0 - How to
+The below is a report for Into to AI classes.
+The README file is the answers to all questions from the google colab.
+Besides there is python code for each part.
+To replicate the results simply run any file of interest in your favourite IDE.

+## DATASETS
+All datasets used are in the DATASETS directory.
+They are available [here](https://scikit-learn.org/stable/datasets.html).

+## contents
+In the contents directory, the generated trees and curves are located, but if you run certain files, the images will generate again.

+# Part 1 - Reviewing Questions
 ## Questions
 1. What are the differences between supervised, unsupervised, and reinforcement learning?
 2. How is regression different from classification?